exey86/docker_darknet_openCV_cuda10.2_cudnn7/README.md

 1) First, download the dockerfile and build the image (it will take a while, take a coffee :)):

 		docker build -t imageName .
-2) Second, run the image with these flags that allow the results promp out in the host machine:
+2) Second, run the image with these flags that allow the results promp out to the host machine:

 		docker run -it --gpus all --net host -e DISPLAY=$DISPLAY -v $HOME/.Xauthority:/root/.Xauthority imageName